viren-sureja/student-helper/README.md

 • For the StudentHelper Calculator there is no need to login at all, students have to simply search for the first few letters of a particular subject and they will be given auto suggestions, from that they can choose a particular subject and after that just simply enter grade they got in that subject.<br>
 • After adding all subjects they can calculate SPI/CPI with just one click.<br>
 • We also added other functionalities like Save Post, and real-time chat with other users, etc.<br>
+• Also integrated Nodemailer services so that users can get emails regarding important activities on the website.<br>
+• We made the whole website fully responsive so that it can adapt to any screen size.

 # Problems Solved